jmcbroome/BTE/README.md

 ## Build From Source Instructions

-You may need to build this library from source if you are adding functionality or on a currently unsupported architecture.
+You may need to build this library from source if you are adding functionality, on a currently unsupported architecture, on an unsupported version of Python, or just if you want the latest and greatest version.

 ### First Time Setup